 ATF in Phoenix, prior to, during and after the GRIT operation that initiated in May 2010, conducted extensive surveillance on source FFL locations, suspect purchasers and other trafficking suspects.
 ATF detailed numerous agents from out-of-town and out-of-state to assist in surveillances during this case prior to the arrival of the GRIT participants, from approximately March 14 to May 3, 2010.
 These detailed agents worked exclusive surveillance for 7 weeks, 7 days a week, for nearly 4,000 hours of surveillance.
 In addition, the Phoenix Group VII personnel also conducted numerous surveillance operations prior to the arrival and after the departure of these detailees, including during the GRIT operations.
 ATF Phoenix developed and maintained a detailed surveillance assignment list.
 In addition to physical, mobile surveillance, ATF utilized a variety of electronic surveillance methods, including but not limited to pole cameras and ATF interceptions.
 Also, the Phoenix Police Department Air Wing was utilized on numerous occasions to conduct aerial surveillance.
 During all of these surveillance operations, at no time did ATF knowingly conduct surveillance of any person or vehicles in which firearms "walked" into Mexico.
+Also, referrals were made to other US law enforcement agencies operating along the border and in Mexico.

 As should be noted, even with the detailees and the additional manpower derived from the GRIT operation, ATF Phoenix could not surveil every "suspected" residence, purchaser and dealer premises on a non-stop, 24/7 basis.
 This was not, and is not today, the only firearms trafficking case we are working in the Phoenix area.
 We utilized personnel and other tools as much as possible, but when a "suspected straw purchaser" goes into their home with firearms and nothing happens for days, we must make judgments as to how to best proceed with the investigation.
-In this case, we were dealing with in excess of the suspected straw" purchasers and other suspects.
-This ATF office has at least that many the less active cases.
+In this case, we were dealing with in excess of suspected straw" purchasers and other suspects.
+This ATF office has at least that many suspected straw purchaser.
 In addition, even if we were to approach a suspected straw purchaser, we have no ability to force the person to tell us where or to whom the guns may be going.
 If such interviews are conducted and lead to legally acceptable responses, we must continue our investigative efforts, despite having alerted the suspect to our efforts.